Quasinormal modes in kink excitations and kink-antikink interactions: a toy model: Introduction

 The structure of the paper is as follows.
 In section \ref{model} we present the models we designed to have kink solutions.
-In section \ref{stability} we study the stability equation of small perturbations around the kink configurations as well as the effects associated to the transition between the normal and quasinormal modes.
-In section \ref{collision} we compute the collision between a kink and an antikink and how it is affected when the quasinormal modes appear.
+In section \ref{stability} we study the stability equation of small perturbations around the kink configurations as well as the effects associated to the transition between the normal and QNMs.
+In section \ref{collision} we compute the collision between a kink and an antikink and how it is affected when the QNMs appear.
 Finally, in section \ref{conclusion} we summarize our main results and conclusions.